underpostnet/engine/src/client/public/nexodev/docs/references/Edge Hub WireGuard and HAProxy.md

 Stored at `./engine-private/deploy/conf.wireguard.json`, beside `dd.router` and `dd.cron`.

-**Cluster-wide, not per deploy.** The hub has one interface, one address and one peer table, and those are properties of the machine — a copy per deploy would be several records of one fact, free to disagree. `--deploy-id` selects which *hostnames* are routed across the tunnel, never which tunnel exists.
+**Cluster-wide, not per deploy.** The hub has one interface, one address and one peer table, and those are properties of the machine — a copy per deploy would be several records of one fact, free to disagree. `--deploy-id` selects which *hostnames* are routed across the tunnel, never which tunnel exists, which is why every lifecycle command runs without it.

 ```json
 {